cleanlab/aws-marketplace/label-inspector/README.md

 The first line of your CSV file should be a header with the column names for your data.
 The first column of your data must be the containing the class labels (remaining columns will be treated as predictive features).
 Ensure that the labels are categorical strings (e.g. not continuous numbers but discrete integers are ok), as only multi-class (and binary) classification datasets are supported.

-Here is a [sample input](data/input/dataset.csv) that you can run Label Inspector on.
+Here is a [sample input](data/train/input/train_dataset.csv) that you can run Label Inspector on.

 ## Output

-Label Inspector will output a CSV file with one row for each row in your original dataset and 4 columns:
+After the training job is complete, Label Inspector will output a CSV file with one row for each row in your original dataset and 4 columns:

 - `is_label_issue` contains boolean True/False values specifying whether or not this example is inferred to be mislabeled.
 - `label_score` contains quality scores between 0 and 1 estimating the likelihood that each example is correctly labeled (lower scores indicate more noisy labels).